Gigaspaces/xap-docs/site/content/xap110/space-persistency-initial-load.markdown

 ```

 {{% info %}}
-The Initial Load is supported with the `partitioned-sync2backup` cluster schema.
-If you would like to pre-load a clustered space using the Initial-Load without running backups you can use the `partitioned-sync2backup` and have ZERO as the amount of backups.
+The Initial Load is supported with the `partitioned` cluster schema.
+If you would like to pre-load a clustered space using the Initial-Load without running backups set ZERO as the amount of backups.
 {{% /info %}}

 # Controlling the Initial Load